If I Declare Bankruptcy: What Happens to my Wife?

 If you want to learn what debt solutions are available to you, click the button below to get started.

-How does bankruptcy affect sole assets?
+How will it affect sole assets?

 Your assets as the bankrupt person will be subject to bankruptcy proceedings.
 They’re likely to be sold.